 Visit the castle

 Casa Loma, 1 Austin Terrace

-For your budding prince or princess, Casa Loma’s Holiday Light Tour runs until Dec.
-30 and will see the castle transformed into a dazzling spectacle of lights.
+For your budding prince or princess, visit Toronto’s famous castle this winter break.
+Casa Loma’s Holiday Light Tour runs until Jan.
+8 and will see the castle transformed into a dazzling spectacle of lights.
 Designed as a self-guided tour, guests can wander the property’s grounds including the gardens and tunnels, all while enjoying live performances and activities.

 Peruse a market